 Some device configurations can change while the app is running.
-These include, but are not limited to:
+These include, but aren't limited to:

 - App display size